Internet in France: Lines

 On 3 December 2008, France had 16.3 million broadband connections, of which 94% are ADSL subscribers.
 This makes France the second largest ADSL market in Europe.
 At the end of 2005, 30% of those DSL lines were unbundled, and 37% of those unbundled lines were totally unbundled without any direct invoicing of the historical operator and a greater progression rate than partial unbundling.
 At the end of September 2005, more than 95% of the population can have a DSL connection, albeit some of them only 512/128.

 "Zones Blanches" in France

-An estimated households in rural areas are unable to be reached for ADSL connection, and must access Internet through other means, such Satellite Internet.
+Over 100,000 households in rural areas are unable to be reached for ADSL connection, and must access Internet through other means, such Satellite Internet.
+These are known as "zone blanches", or dead zones.

 To reduce the digital divide, many departments have chosen either to subsidize Internet access via satellite, or to deploy radio networks, such as WiMax.
 The French state has also chosen to subsidize some private operators to enable them to deploy fiber optics throughout the country.